-The Compensation Committee determines each named executive officer's short term incentive target by taking into account the market analysis performed annually by its consultant as described above and recommendations from the Chief Executive Officer for officers other than himself.
+The Compensation Committee determines each senior executive officer's short term incentive target by taking into account the market analysis performed annually by its consultant as described above and recommendations from the Chief Executive Officer for officers other than himself.

 The achievement of the performance objectives approved by the Committee determines the funding of the short term incentive plan for the year.
 The Committee establishes and approves the specific performance objectives based on possible objectives included in the short term incentive plan, which were last approved by our shareholders at our 2011 annual meeting as required under Section 162(m) of the Internal Revenue Code.
 Performance objectives are based on company and business unit financial and operational factors determined to be critical to achieving our desired business plans.
 Performance objectives are designed to reflect goals and objectives to be accomplished over a 12-month measurement period; therefore, incentive opportunities under the plan are not impacted by compensation amounts earned in prior years.
 After the end of the year, the Committee compares the actual results to the pre-established performance objectives and certifies the extent to which the objectives are achieved for funding the incentive plan.
 The Committee has discretion to decrease the amount payable pursuant to any performance award, but may not increase the amount payable pursuant to a performance award in a manner inconsistent with the requirements for qualified performance-based compensation under Section 162(m) of the Internal Revenue Code.
-In determining whether to exercise this discretion, the Committee may assess an individual executive's contribution to the achievement of the performance objectives and any special circumstances, and will be guided by our policy providing that absent performance issues, individual performance awards under the plan will not be less than 50% of the funding of the individual award (as determined based on the level of achievement of the specified performance objectives).
-The Committee may also consider the input of our Chief Executive Officer on the amount to be awarded to each of the other named executive officers.
+In determining whether to exercise this discretion, the Committee may assess an individual executive's contribution to the achievement of the performance objectives and any special circumstances, and will be guided by our policy providing that absent performance issues, individual performance objectives).
+The Committee may also consider the input of our Chief Executive Officer on the amount to be awarded to each of the other senior executive officers.
 In addition, the Committee has discretion to pay awards that are not tied to performance objectives.
 This authority provides the Committee with the flexibility to provide awards for executive performance in connection with extraordinary circumstances or events.
 Any such amount paid in excess of the funded amount under the short term incentive plan is reported as a bonus instead of non-equity incentive plan compensation.

-Because an important component of our business plan is successful financial performance, the primary performance objectives for 2012 were based on core operating income.
+Because an important component of our business plan is successful financial performance, the primary performance objectives for 2013 were based on core operating income.
 "Core operating income" is our reported operating income adjusted to reflect what we consider to be our core operational business performance in the period being measured.
 The adjustments made to our reported operating income to arrive at our core operating income are detailed under "Executive Compensation Tables-Non-Equity Incentive Plan Awards" beginning on page 41.

-For 2012, our Chief Executive Officer's only performance objective was related to our core operating income.
-This performance measure was determined to be appropriate given his responsibility with respect to the collective operating performance of all of CenterPoint Energy's businesses as a whole.
-Performance objectives for each of the other named executive officers were based on a matrix of performance objectives for the Company as a whole and for the various business units.
+For 2013, Mr. McClanahan's performance objectives were related to our core operating income and the performance of our business units.
+These performance measures were determined to be appropriate given his responsibility with respect to the collective operating performance of all of CenterPoint Energy's businesses as a whole.
+Performance objectives for our senior executive officers were based on a matrix of performance objectives for the Company as a whole and for the various business units.
 Business unit performance objectives include (i) achieving specified levels of core operating income or gross margin, as applicable, for the business unit, (ii) achieving specified levels of modified cash flow for the business unit, (iii) controlling expenditures, and (iv) non-financial operational performance objectives such as reliability indices, safety-related incident rates, and other objectives relating to the services provided by CenterPoint Energy.